-This project is among improvements to the railroad corridor between Raleigh and Charlotte to increase railroad capacity, efficiency and safety.
+Raleigh Union Station is one of several improvements to the railroad corridor between Raleigh and Charlotte that will help increase railroad capacity, efficiency and safety.

 - Currently, no recent news releases.